Skip to main content

 Verify metrics access

-# Check Couchbase is running and initialized
+# Check Couchbase is initialized

-| head -5
+curl -s http://localhost:8091/pools/default | head -5

-# Verify Prometheus metrics endpoint
+# Verify the Prometheus metrics endpoint

 curl -su otel_monitor:monitoring_password \